grifferz/showing-terminal-output/README.md

 - SVG document
 - Link out to HTML

 Which ends up looking best for you?
+Do the emoji show up in the SVGs?

 ## PNG image file